brisklib/brisk/docs/docs/basic/resources.md

 # to bundle all required resource.
 ```

-> [!Note]
+!!! note "Note"
-> More methods for bundling resources with Brisk applications are planned for future releases.
+    More methods for bundling resources with Brisk applications are planned for future releases.
 Examples include the `Resources` folder in macOS bundles and resources in the Win32 PE format.

 ### C++ Code